First Presenter's Institution

 June Jenkins, M.Ed., is the Training-Consultation Coordinator for the Olweus Bullying Prevention Program/Safe and Humane Schools at Clemson University.
 She has more than twenty-five years of experience in K-12 education as teacher and administrator.
 In 2014, she retired as the Director of the Safe Schools/Healthy Students Project in Virginia which focused on community partnerships and prevention of risky behaviors of youth in 40 collaborative sites.
 She holds a Postgraduate Professional License from the Virginia and South Carolina Departments of Education in PK-12 administration and supervision.
 She completed a postgraduate certification in Positive Behavior Interventions and Supports through University of South Florida and is a Youth Mental Health First Aid Instructor.
 She serves on the Leadership Board of the SC-Association for Positive Behavior Supports Network.
 In 2005, June became a National Certified Trainer-Consultant in the Olweus Bullying Prevention Program and in 2010 became a Trainer-Certification Course (TCC) instructor.
 June is married and lives in the Upstate of South Carolina.

 bullying, drop out, prevention, school climate, student connection, student engagement

 3-4-2019 4:15 PM

 Jenkins, June and Urbanski, Jan, "Connecting Bullying and School Drop Out" (2019).
-National Youth-At-Risk Conference.
+National Youth Advocacy and Resilience Conference.
 25.

 Educational Sociology Commons, Junior High, Intermediate, Middle School Education and Teaching Commons, Other Education Commons, Secondary Education Commons, Secondary Education and Teaching Commons, Social and Philosophical Foundations of Education Commons